 How quickly will I recover?

-For four to six weeks after the surgery, a binder, covering the stomach and back will need to be worn.
-For those who work, it’s advised that at least two weeks be taken off from work and then only going back to light work or a modified schedule.
+For four to six weeks after the surgery, a compression garment, covering the stomach and back will need to be worn.
+For those who work, it’s advised that at least two weeks be taken off from work and then only go back to light work or a modified schedule.
 Plan for a follow up appointment 14 days after your surgery to remove the dressings, along with a six-week check, and three-monthly follow up to assess your progress and make sure there are no complications.

 Can I get multiple procedures done in one go?

 The tightening of your abdomen can be complemented by other reductions or lifts.
 A belt lipectomy is often combined with other procedures like a liposuction procedure or an arm, breast or facelift.

 Patients often opt for this medical procedure to boost their weight loss goals, in an effort to target problem areas that store stubborn fats.
 Combined procedures – along with a healthy lifestyle – can accelerate visible weight loss results.